AdobeDocs/asset-compute.en/help/architecture.md

 The [!DNL Asset Compute Service] is built on top of serverless [!DNL Adobe I/O] Runtime platform.
 It provides Adobe Sensei content services support for assets.
 The invoking client (only [!DNL Experience Manager] as a [!DNL Cloud Service] is supported) is provided with the Adobe Sensei-generated information that it sought for the asset.
 The information returned is in JSON format.

-[!DNL Asset Compute Service] is extendable by creating custom applications based on [!DNL Project Firefly].
-These custom applications are [!DNL Project Firefly] headless apps and do tasks such as add custom conversion tools or call external APIs to perform image operations.
+[!DNL Asset Compute Service] is extendable by creating custom applications based on [!DNL Project Adobe Developer App Builder].
+These custom applications are [!DNL Project Adobe Developer App Builder] headless apps and do tasks such as add custom conversion tools or call external APIs to perform image operations.

-[!DNL Project Firefly] is a framework to build and deploy custom web applications on [!DNL Adobe I/O] runtime.
+[!DNL Project Adobe Developer App Builder] is a framework to build and deploy custom web applications on [!DNL Adobe I/O] runtime.
 To create custom applications, the developers can leverage [!DNL React Spectrum] (Adobe’s UI toolkit), create microservices, create custom events, and orchestrate APIs.
-See [documentation of Project Firefly](https://www.adobe.io/apis/experienceplatform/project-firefly/docs.html).
+See [documentation of Adobe Developer App Builder](https://www.adobe.io/apis/experienceplatform/project-firefly/docs.html).

 The foundation on which the architecture is based includes: